northeastern-rc/rc-public-documentation/docs/source/runningjobs/interactiveandbatch.md

 Batch mode enables users to write scripts that manage job execution, making it suitable for more complex or longer-running jobs.

 ### Creating Batch Scripts
 A typical batch script includes directives for resource allocation, job names, and commands.
-Here's an example:
+Here is an example:

 :::{code} bash
 #!/bin/bash